-Notes to the consolidated financial statements
+THE PARTNERSHIP'S CASH INFLOWS AND OUTFLOWS ANALYSED BY VARIOUS KEY ACTIVITIES

+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

-1 Accounting information
+I Accounting information 88

+2 Partnership performance 92

+3 Operating assets and liabilities 103

+4 Working capital and provisions 109

+5 Financing 113

+6 Pensions 119

+7 Financial risk management 128

+8 Other notes 134

+Reading the notes

+IN ORDER TO MAKE OUR NOTES MORE USER-FRIENDLY AND UNDERSTANDABLE, WE HAVE GROUPED THEM UNDER EIGHT HEADINGS AND PROVIDED ADDITIONAL EXPLANATIONS

+Boxes explain the purpose of each note

+Boxes contain information about our accounting policies

+THE NOTES PROVIDE A MORE IN-DEPTH LOOK AT THE DETAIL BEHIND OUR PRIMARY STATEMENTS ALONGSIDE SOME ADDITIONAL INFORMATION NOT CAPTURED ELSEWHERE

-In this section, we explain the basis of preparation of the Group's consolidated financial statements and accounting policies which relate to the financial statements as a whole.
+In this section, we explain the basis of preparation of the Partnership's consolidated financial statements and accounting policies which relate to the financial statements as a whole.
 Where an accounting policy or critical accounting estimate and judgement is specific to a particular note, it is described within that note.

 This section also details new or amended accounting standards and when they are effective.
-We also give an explanation of the impact these accounting standards have had, or the current view of the impact they will have, on the Group's consolidated financial statements.
+We also give an explanation of the impact these accounting standards have had, or the current view of the impact they will have, on the Partnership's consolidated financial statements.

-1.1 Accounting principles and policies
+1.1 ACCOUNTING PRINCIPLES AND POLICIES

 We prepare our financial statements under International Financial Reporting Standards (IFRS) as adopted by the European Union.
 We have set out our significant accounting policies in these notes.
 These have been applied in the current reporting period and apply to the financial statements as a whole.
-All of the Group's accounting policies are set in line with the requirements of IFRS.
+All of the Partnership's accounting policies are set in line with the requirements of IFRS.
 There have been no changes in accounting policies in the year.

-1.1.1 Basis of preparation
+I.I.I BASIS OF PREPARATION